2016 Connacht Senior Football Championship

-The 2016 Connacht Senior Football Championship will be the 117th installment of the annual Connacht Senior Football Championship held under the auspices of Connacht GAA.
+The 2016 Connacht Senior Football Championship was the 117th installment of the annual Connacht Senior Football Championship held under the auspices of Connacht GAA.
 It is one of the four provincial competitions of the 2016 All-Ireland Senior Football Championship.
 Mayo entered the competition as defending champions but were beaten by Galway in the semi-finals.
 Galway went on to win their first title in eight years by beating Roscommon after a replay.

-Due to COVID-19 it's still last meeting of Mayo hosting London and Roscommon day for a New York there 2021 meetings were both cancelled before the draws had taken place the next time we will see those rotational fixtures will possibly in the 2026 season.

 Teams

 The Connacht championship is contested by the five counties in the Irish province of Connacht and the two foreign based teams of London and New York.